MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -PreSubmitMessageTitle
-The PreSubmitMessage parameter parameter specifies the custom title text to use in notifications before users report messages.
+The PreSubmitMessage parameter parameter specifies the custom pop-up message title to use in Outlook notifications before users report messages.
 If the value contains spaces, enclose the value in quotation marks (").

-You specify the custom message body for before reporting messages using the PreSubmitMessage parameter.
+You specify the pop-up message text using the PreSubmitMessage parameter.

-This parameter is meaningful only if the EnableCustomizedMsg parameter value is $true.

 This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.